Hackcraft-Labs/Fairplay/README.md

 | ------- | ------------------------------------------------------- |
 | webhook | URL to the channel which will be used for notifications |

+### Detailed Analysis

+A more detailed analysis of Fairplay and its features can be found [on our blog](https://www.hackcraft.gr/2023/05/introducing-fairplay/).

 ### Contributors
 | Contributor        | Module                                                                      |
 | ------------------ | --------------------------------------------------------------------------- |